5 Essential Literacies for Students: Part 2 Content Area Literacy

 Helping School Librarians Understand Dewey 590 Animals

-Within its groupings, biology classifies according to increasing complexity, and DDC follows the biology discipline’s classification system, so cellular life and its Kingdoms are in 570, the more complex Plant Kingdom is 580, and the most complex Animal Kingdom is 590.
-In biology the Animal Kingdom has Phyla which DDC doesn’t specifically differentiate, but roughly they are:
+Within those groupings, biology classifies organisms according to increasing complexity.
+The DDC follows biology’s disciplinary classification system, so the simplest cellular life and its Kingdoms are in 570, the more complex Plant Kingdom is 580, and the most complex Animal Kingdom is 590.
+The Animal Kingdom of biology has Phyla which the DDC doesn’t specifically differentiate, but roughly the Dewey numbers are:

 The DDC section numbers (the ones-place) are equivalent to a biology Class (not to be confused with Dewey Classes) according to the increasing complexity of the organism: